IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share_mount_target.html.markdown

 ---
 layout: "ibm"
-page_title: "IBM : is_share_target"
+page_title: "IBM : is_share_mount_target"
 description: |-
   Manages ShareTarget.
 subcategory: "VPC infrastructure"
 ---

-# ibm\_is_share_target
+# ibm\_is_share_mount_target

-Provides a resource for ShareTarget.
+Provides a resource for ShareMountTarget.
 This allows ShareTarget to be created, updated and deleted.

 ~> **NOTE**